canonical/k8s-snap/docs/src/charm/howto/etcd.md

 ```

 This step integrates the k8s charm (Control Plane units)  with the etcd hosts,
-allowing the Kubernetes cluster to utilize the etcd units as an external
+allowing the Kubernetes cluster to use the etcd units as an external
 datastore.

 ## Final Steps